 - Set up a special needs trust in order to leave an inheritance to your child.
 The trust can maintain a level of control over the assets while still allowing your child to reap the benefits.
 If set up correctly, the trust can benefit the child without affecting his ability to receive certain types of government assistance.

+Do You Have a Disabled Child?
+Learn How Estate Planning Can Help Provide for His Future.
 Using a will, power of attorney, and trust can allow parents to properly take care of their disabled children without having to worry about impacting their benefits or giving up too much control over the assets.
 If you are trying to create an estate plan to provide for a child with disabilities, call our office today to discuss your situation.